jessebmurray/eyetracking/README.md

 3. Participant 6: Accidentally skipped the third word (brown), accidentally skipped the final calibration.
 4. Participant 7: Bad calibration.
 5. Participants 8, 9: ‘P09’ in the ‘ParticipantName’ column is actually participant 8, ‘P9’ which comes after P09 is participant 9. **(Fixed)**
 6. Participant 12: Only use the data from the left eye because the participant has a lazy right eye, maybe copy the left eye data to the right eye.
-Also, the participant stared at the center of the screen for the third word ‘brown’ throughout the entirety of that word.
-Maybe delete the third word for that participant.
+Also, the participant stared at the center of the screen for the third word ‘brown’ throughout the entirety of that word. **(Replaced gen_gazeX and gen_gazeY with left eye gaze data)**
 7. Participant 13: Stares at the screen for the word ‘brown’ for a while, didn’t know that a new word was displayed.
 8. Participant 14: Uses the same file, which means uses the same words, as participant 13.
 9. Participant 15: Accidentally skipped final calibration.